translate/translate/docs/commands/po2tmx.rst

    interest group of the now defunct LISA (Localization Industry Standards Association).
 The Gala `LISA OSCAR Standards
    <http://www.gala-global.org/lisa-oscar-standards>`_ page has more details on
-   the possble future for the standards.
+   the possible future for the standards.

 If you are interested in po2tmx, you might also be interested in :doc:`posegment` that can be used to perform some automated segmentation on